-Depression is often a side effect of certain prescription drugs.
-These drugs include; antimicrobials, antibiotics, antifungals, antivirals, heart and blood pressure drugs, hormones, insomnia drugs, tranquilizers, antacids, narcotic pain drugs and more.
+Depression can result as a side effect of certain prescription drugs.
+These drugs can include antimicrobials, antibiotics, antifungals, antivirals, heart and blood pressure drugs, hormones, insomnia drugs, tranquilizers, antacids, narcotic pain drugs and more.

-We know from experience that many of these prescription drugs can be replaced by safer, natural alternatives.
-Like nootropic supplements.
+We know from experience that many of these prescription drugs may be replaced by safer, natural nootropic supplements.

 But I am NOT encouraging you to stop using whatever meds you’re currently on.
 Without consulting with your doctor first.
-I am encouraging you to seek out safer alternatives that often do the job just as well.
+I am encouraging you to learn about and possibly try safer alternatives that often do the job just as well.

 Depression and Stress

 Nearly all of us experience stressful events.
-And while not everyone of us who faces stress develops depressive disorder.
-Stress does play an important role in depression.
+And while not every one of us who faces stress develops depressive disorder.
+Stress however often does play an important role in depression.

 Depending on how sensitive you are to stress, along with messed up neurochemistry and even genetics.
 A perfect storm of any or all of these influencing factors can lead to depression.

-So please check out my extended article on “Best Nootropics for Anxiety” which includes several nootropic supplements that help you deal with and conquer stress.
+So, please read my extended article on “Best Nootropics for Anxiety” which includes several nootropic supplements that may help you deal with and conquer stress.

 Recommended Nootropics for Depression

-You’re not alone looking for an alternative to drugs that come with a host of side effects.
+You’re not alone looking for a natural alternative to drugs that often often associated with a host of side effects.
 Research in the United States and other countries show that significant numbers of people use ‘alternative medicine’ to treat their depression.